List of Naruto characters: Gengetsu Hozuki

 Gengetsu Hozuki (鬼灯 幻月, Hōzuki Gengetsu) was the Second Mizukage (二代目水影, Nidaime Mizukage) of Kirigakure.
 A very tall mustached man with large poofy hair, curious way of dressing and with no eyebrows, he was laid back and very charismatic leader concerned with the welfare of his village.
 He loathed the Second Tsuchikage and their final confrontation with each other resulted in their mutual deaths.
-Gengetsu is brought back to life by Kabuto's resurrection technique to face the Shinobi Alliance in the Fourth Ninja War.
+Gengetsu is brought back to life by Kabuto's resurrection technique alongside other prominent Kages like Rasa, the Fourth Kazekage, Mu, the Second Tsuchikage, and A, the Third Raikage to face the Shinobi Alliance in the Fourth Ninja War.
+The Four Kages eventually had a skirmish with the Allied Forces and was defeated.
 Like other members of the Hozuki clan, he mastered hydrification technique, which manifests itself as an oily, water like substance.
 He is voiced by Hideyuki Umezu in the Japanese anime, while Jamieson Price voices him in the English adaptation.

+Yagura Karatachi

+Yagura Karatachi was the Fourth Mizukage of Kirigakure or the Village Hidden in the Mist.
+He was a short and pink-eyed character who was the Jinchuriki of the Three-Tails Isobu.
+A while after becoming a Jinchuriki, Yagura was confronted by Obito Uchiha, Pain (Nagato Uzumaki), and Konan, and Obito placed Yagura under a powerful genjutsu, essentially enslaving Yagura as his will was basically being overwritten by Obito.
+Due to Yagura being enslaved and manipulated, he forced his village to enter the Bloody Mist era where students are forced to fight each other to the death to be able to graduate if they survive.
+After years of secretly being controlled by Obito, Ao finally discovered the genjutsu manipulating Yagura after he used his Byakugan.
+Ao eventually dispelled the genjutsu but Yagura died shortly after, subsequently killing the Three-Tails as well.
+During the Fourth Great Ninja War, Kabuto Yakushi reanimated Yagura Karatachi.
+A while later, Kabuto was forced by reanimated Itachi Uchiha to cease his Reanimation jutsu.
+Subsequently, Yagura was released from the Reanimation jutsu.
+Yagura was voiced by Miyu Irino in Japanese and Johnny Yong Bosch along with Nicolas Roye in English.